What Lives at the South Pole? Animals, Plants & Microorganisms

 Roundup

-As you can see, there are almost no native animals and plants living in the South Pole due to its exceptionally harsh weather.
-This place features some of the planet’s most difficult conditions for life that can’t be home to any fauna and flora species.
-However, there have been active microorganisms found in the southernmost point of Earth.
-What a surprise!
-And well, that’s it for today’s article “What lives at the South Pole?
-Do penguins really live there?.”
-Hope you enjoyed it!
+In fact, there are almost no native animals and plants living in the South Pole due to its exceptionally harsh weather.
+This place features some of the planet’s most challenging conditions for life that can’t be home to any fauna and flora species.
+However, this post has provided a list of “what lives at the South Pole,” including animals, plants, and microorganisms.

 Rate: 3.8 - 50Votes